-For example, if you collect email addresses from users who sign up to receive newsletters, you can log that category of data along with the note that it’s done on the basis of user consent.
+For example, if you collect email addresses from users who sign up to receive newsletters, you can log that category of data along with the note that it’s done based on user consent.

 Sifting through your data and determining which basis applies to each of your processing activities will ensure that you aren’t inadvertently collecting or handling data unlawfully.
-This can both protect you in the event of a privacy inquest, and help you achieve the next GDPR compliance task on our list.
+This process can protect you in the event of a privacy inquest and help you achieve the next GDPR compliance task on our list.

 Reason #5: Detail Data Practices (Article 12)